Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Kilonova Afterglow Models and Numerical Relativity Simulations of BNS Mergers

 The deceleration of this kilonova shock into the medium produces synchrotron radiation.
-We compute the kilonova synchrotron light curves using the semi-analytic code \texttt{PyBlastAfterglow} (Nedora et al.~in prep).
-We have validated this code in the subrelativistic regime by comparing the results it produces using the ejecta profiles from Radice et al.~(2018)\cite{Radice:2018pdn}, which had been previously analyzed using the code of Hotokezaka \& Piran (2015),\cite{Hotokezaka:2015eja}\, and in the ultrarelativistic regime by comparing our results with those produced by \texttt{afterglowpy}.\cite{Ryan+2020}
+We compute the kilonova synchrotron light curves using the semi-analytic code \texttt{PyBlastAfterglow} \citep{Nedora+2021}.
+We have validated this code in the subrelativistic regime by comparing the results it produces using the ejecta profiles from \cite{Radice:2018pdn}, which had been previously analyzed using the code of \cite{Hotokezaka:2015eja} and in the ultra-relativistic regime by comparing our results with those produced by \texttt{afterglowpy} \citep{Ryan+2020}.

-Extended Data Figure~\ref{Fig:kn_afterglow} collects a representative set of X-ray light curves for three EoSs (BLh\cite{Logoteta:2020yxf, Bernuzzi:2020txg}; LS220\cite{Lattimer:1991nc}; and SLy4\cite{Douchin:2001sv, daSilvaSchneider:2017jpg}) and two values of the binary mass ratio $q$.
+Figure~\ref{Fig:kn_afterglow} collects a representative set of X-ray light curves for three EoSs (BLh, \citealt{Logoteta:2020yxf, Bernuzzi:2020txg}; LS220, \citealt{Lattimer:1991nc}; and SLy4, \citealt{Douchin:2001sv, daSilvaSchneider:2017jpg}) and two values of the binary mass ratio $q$.
 This figure highlights the sensitivity of the kilonova afterglow on intrinsic (EoS, $q$) and extrinsic ($n$, $p$, $\epsilon_{\rm e}$, $\epsilon_{\rm B}$) parameters of the binary.
 It is important to emphasize that the overall flux level predicted by our models is strongly dependent on assumed microphysical parameters of the shock.
 However, the light curve temporal evolution only depends on the structure of the ejecta and on the ISM density.
-Specifically, the peak time of the kilonova emission is of dynamical nature, traces the deceleration time of the blast wave into the environment\cite{Nakar+2011Nat}\, and it is thus independent from the parameters that set the level of the emitted flux (like the shock microphysical parameters).
+Specifically, the peak time of the kilonova emission is of dynamical nature, tracing the deceleration time of the blast wave into the environment \citep{Nakar+2011Nat} and it is thus independent from the parameters that set the level of the emitted flux (like the shock microphysical parameters).